lld18/Sierraleonertd/docs/source/02MAEDModelFramework.rst

 2.2.1 Population
 ---------
-The population for Sierra Leone in millions, for the initial year of modelling.
+This represents the population for Sierra Leone in millions  for the initial year of modelling which in this initial MAED model is set to 2018.
+This provides the baseline from with MAED will project future population growth.

 2.2.2 Population Growth Rate
 ---------